Yvonne Brathwaite Burke

 Yvonne Pearl Burke (née Watson, later Brathwaite; born October 5, 1932) is an American politician and lawyer from California.
 She was the first African-American woman to represent the West Coast in Congress.
-She served in the U.S. Congress from 1973–1979.
-She represented the 2nd District on the Los Angeles County Board of Supervisors from 1992–2008.
+She served in the U.S. Congress from 1973 to 1979.
+She represented the 2nd District on the Los Angeles County Board of Supervisors from 1992 to 2008.
 She served as Chair of Los Angeles County four times and served as chair pro tem three times.

 In 1973, she became the first member of the U.S. Congress to give birth while in office, and she was the first person to be granted maternity leave by the Speaker of the U.S. House of Representatives.

 She served on the Board of Directors of Amtrak, having been appointed to the position by President Barack Obama in 2012 and retired in 2024.